freddier/hyperblog/README.md

 * Best practices
 * Professional guide for troubleshooting

-## thanks to Platzi Team for this course
+## shout out to Platzi Team for this course